Xilinx/AlveoLink/examples/network/roce_v2/generator_collector/README.md

     * MAC subnet 34:78:44:33:2*:**/13
     * Set the IDs of the HiveNet IPs on card 0 with (0, 1), and the IDs of HiveNet IPs on card 1 with (2, 3).

-2. Configures CMACs by enabling RS-FEC and waiting for link to be up from the switch side.
+2. Configures CMACs by enabling RS-FEC and Flow control(Global PAUSE) and waiting for link to be up from the switch side.
-3. Set the CUs of the generaor_collector kernel on one card as collectors and kick off the CUs.
+3. Set the CUs of the generator_collector kernel on one card as collector and kick off the CUs.
-4. Set the CUs of the generaor_collector kernel on the other card as generator and kick off the CUs.
+4. Set the other CUs of the generator_collector kernel as generators and kick off the CUs.
-5. Starts transmission between two pairs of generator collector CUs and wait until all packets are transmitted
-6. Checks weather there is any error happened in the packets transmitted.
+5. Starts transmission between two pairs of generator collector CUs and stops once the timeout is reached or there is an error in the collector kernel.
+6. Shows the bandwidth(speed on the phy level) and throughput(pure data speed) of the transmissions of each Generator and Collector
+7. During exit resets the Generator and Collector.

 ## Build and run the design